Relintai/pandemonium_engine_docs/03_usage/16_shaders/shader_reference/02_spatial_shader.md

 If you want the lights to add together, add the light contribution to `DIFFUSE_LIGHT` using `+=`, rather than overwriting it.

-Warning:

-    In GLES2, lights will always be added together even if you override `DIFFUSE_LIGHT` using `=`.
+Warning: In GLES2, lights will always be added together even if you override `DIFFUSE_LIGHT` using `=`.
 This is due to lighting being computed in multiple passes (one for each light), unlike GLES3.

-Warning:

-    The `light()` function won't be run if the `vertex_lighting` render mode is enabled, or if
+Warning: The `light()` function won't be run if the `vertex_lighting` render mode is enabled, or if
-    **Rendering > Quality > Shading > Force Vertex Shading** is enabled in the Project Settings.
+**Rendering &gt; Quality &gt; Shading &gt; Force Vertex Shading** is enabled in the Project Settings.
 (It's enabled by default on mobile platforms.)

 | Built-in                          | Description                                         |